9 Best Castles Near London Every History Lover Should Visit

 Get to Blenheim Palace from London Marylebone by train: 1 hour 15 minutes

-We know that castles and palaces are not the same things, however, Blenheim Palace well deserves a spot on this list if you’re looking for a day trip from London packed with history and beautiful architecture.
-Blenheim Palace is a UNESCO World Heritage site, beginning its time as a gift from Queen Anne to the 1st Duke of Marlborough, John Churchill as a display of gratitude for his victory at the Battle of Blenheim in 1704.
+Blenheim Palace in rural Oxfordshire deserves a spot on this list if you’re looking for a day trip from London packed with history and beautiful architecture.
+Originally called Blenheim Castle, Blenheim Palace is a UNESCO World Heritage site, beginning its time as a gift from Queen Anne to the 1st Duke of Marlborough as a display of gratitude for his victory at the Battle of Blenheim in 1704.
 The palace was the very place where Sir Winston Churchill was born in 1874 - you can even take a look inside the bedroom.
 Take an audio tour within the walls of the magnificent Blenheim Palace, exploring the wealth of stories from the rich ‘Upstairs’ and how it all worked behind the scenes ‘Downstairs’.

 There is so much to see at Blenheim Palace: the Churchill Exhibition, the Stables Exhibition, the palace state rooms, its stunning sensory garden and countryside walks within the palace grounds and beyond.
 This palace near London is a must-visit for a truly captivating experience of discovering more about British heritage.